telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 - **Act as a system proxy on startup**&mdash;Controls whether Fiddler Everywhere will be registered as the system proxy during startup.
 Some browsers and many applications use the system proxy by default and are notified when it changes.

+   >tip By default, with **Act as a system proxy on startup** enabled, Fiddler Everywhere will always start up with the Live Traffic toggle enabled and will immediately start capturing the ongoing HTTP traffic.
+Disable this option if you would like to change this behavior and control when Fiddler Everywhere should start acting as a system proxy.

 - **Allow remote computers to connect**&mdash;Controls whether inbound connections to Fiddler Everywhere are allowed.
 Enable this option to capture traffic from remote devices.

 - **Enable HTTP/2 support (BETA)**&mdash;Enables capture of traffic through the HTTP/2 protocol.